Why costs might exceed your average daily budget

 - AdWords helps you maximise your return on investment (ROI) by showing your ads more often on days when Search traffic is higher.

-- When your ads are shown more often, your total daily cost might be up to 20% more than your average daily budget.
+- When your ads are shown more often, your total daily cost might be up to two times your average daily budget.
 However, you won't be charged more than your average daily budget multiplied by the average number of days in a month (30.4).

 Why campaigns might cost more than their daily budget